All Products

 Document Center

-Terraform is an open source tool that allows you to preview, configure, and manage cloud resources in a secure and efficient manner.
-This topic describes how to use Terraform to create a Resource Access Management (RAM) role and attach policies to the RAM role.
+Terraform is an open source tool that you can use to preview, configure, and manage cloud resources securely and efficiently.
+This topic describes how to use Terraform to create a RAM role and attach an access policy.

 Note